danb0b/danb0b.github.io/content/notebook/ros2/using-ros2-on-docker-over-tailscale-host-mode.md

 ---
-title: Using ROS2 over tailscale using docker host-mode networking
+title: Using ROS2 over tailscale using Docker's Host-mode networking
+weight: 31
+tags:
+- docker
+- ros2
+- tailscale
+- vpn
 ---

 ## Introduction

-This example shows you how to create a docker-compose based container that uses "host-mode" networking
+This example shows you how to create a docker-compose based container that uses "host-mode" networking.
+Host  mode networking can be simpler because it doesn't have to be managed by docker itself.
+Just get your tailscale client up and running on the host computer, and your docker instance can use it.

 ## Instructions